7RU7H/7RU7H/README.md

 gufferGopherFlow.go = buffer overflow helper suite of scripts for binex, mostly in conjection with learn more go and binex possiblities.
                     - plans to extend with cli and some refactoring, a farting gopher upon a stack/heap

-nvmRecon.go         = recon script to get better concurrency in go, automate CTFs method, learn and add more tools
+nvmRecon.sh         = bash automate CTFs method, learn and add more tools

 goHelp              = helpful function not in stdlib